• Skip to primary navigation

 Pouring caramel onto popcorn and peanuts.

 Step 5: I quickly stirred the mixture with a wooden spoon to coat the peanuts and popcorn.
-Then, I dumped the caramel corn onto a large disposable aluminum pan.
+Then, I dumped the caramel corn onto a disposable large roasting pan.

 Dumping caramel corn into disposable aluminum pan.